philbowles/PangolinMQTT/docs/qos.md

 ...that will *always* be guaranteed to be present, no matter how minimal the implementation, i.e. less than 1x the smallest allowable LwIP buffer.
 This is the approach taken by `PubSubClient` which - by default - limits the payload to 128 bytes.
 For small apps (e.g. most IOT sensors) short messages like this are fine.
 A 2-decimal place temperature value only needs 5 characters when sent in plain text *and* it's not the end of the world if the odd one or two fail to arrive, hence QoS0 here is perfectly acceptable.

 `PubSubClient` only allows QoS0 so it is perfect for the large majority of typical small IOT applications.
 It's almost as if it was designed to be the "best in class" for these undemanding apps: it has everything it needs and not a single ounce of fat.
-It should come as no suprise then, to know that its author Nick O'Leary is in the list of contributors to the MQTT standard, and just happened to also write a little thing called "NODE-RED".
+It should come as no surprise then, to know that its author Nick O'Leary is in the list of contributors to the MQTT standard, and just happened to also write a little thing called "NODE-RED".

-If you want a 100% compliant, small, fast, stable, well supported QoS0 client, then `PubSubClient` i sthe only place to go as long as you don't need big payloads.
+If you want a 100% compliant, small, fast, stable, well supported QoS0 client, then `PubSubClient` is the only place to go as long as you don't need big payloads.
 I cannot recommend it highly enough (which goes for any other work by the same author)

 #### b) Limit it to the size of a single LwIP buffer...